paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-148-windstorm-impact-reduction.md

 <a id="section-15704"></a>
 ## § 15704.
 National Advisory Committee on Windstorm Impact Reduction
-**(a) Establishment** The Director shall establish a National Advisory Committee on Windstorm Impact Reduction, consisting of not less than 11 and not more than 15 non-Federal members representing a broad cross section of interests such as the research, technology transfer, design and construction, and financial communities; materials and systems suppliers; State, county, and local governments; the insurance industry; and other representatives as designated by the Director.
+**(a) In general** The Director of the National Institute of Standards and Technology shall establish an Advisory Committee on Windstorm Impact Reduction, which shall be composed of at least 7 and not more than 15 members who are qualified to provide advice on windstorm impact reduction and represent related scientific, architectural, and engineering disciplines, none of whom may be employees of the Federal Government, including—

+(1) representatives of research and academic institutions;

+(2) industry standards development organizations;

+(3) emergency management agencies;

+(4) State and local government; and

+(5) business communities, including the insurance industry.

-**(b) Assessment** The Advisory Committee shall assess—
+**(b) Assessments** The Advisory Committee on Windstorm Impact Reduction shall offer assessments and recommendations on—

-(1) trends and developments in the science and engineering of windstorm impact reduction;
+(1) trends and developments in the natural, engineering, and social sciences and practices of windstorm impact mitigation;

-(2) the effectiveness of the Program in carrying out the activities under [section 15703(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15703/d&num=0&edition=prelim);
+(2) the priorities of the Program’s Strategic Plan;

-(3) the need to revise the Program; and
+(3) the coordination of the Program;

-(4) the management, coordination, implementation, and activities of the Program.
+(4) the effectiveness of the Program in meeting its purposes; and

+(5) any revisions to the Program which may be necessary.

+**(c) Compensation** The members of the Advisory Committee established under this section shall serve without compensation.

-**(c) Biennial report** At least once every two years, the Advisory Committee shall report to Congress and the Interagency Working Group on the assessment carried out under subsection (b).
+**(d) Reports** At least every 2 years, the Advisory Committee shall report to the Director on the assessments carried out under subsection (b) and its recommendations for ways to improve the Program.

-**(d) Sunset exemption** Section 14 of the Federal Advisory Committee Act shall not apply to the Advisory Committee established under this section.
+**(e) Charter** Notwithstanding section 14(b)(2) of the Federal Advisory Committee Act (5 U.S.C.
+App.), the Advisory Committee shall not be required to file a charter subsequent to its initial charter, filed under section 9(c) of such Act, before the termination date specified in subsection (f) of this section.

+**(f) Termination** The Advisory Committee shall terminate on September 30, 2017.

+**(g) Conflict of interest** An Advisory Committee member shall recuse himself from any Advisory Committee activity in which he has an actual pecuniary interest.

 ### Statutory Notes

 #### References in Text
-Section 14 of the Federal Advisory Committee Act, referred to in subsec. (d), is section 14 of Pub.
-L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.
+Sections 9 and 14 of the Federal Advisory Committee Act, referred to in subsec. (e), are sections 9 and 14, respectively, of Pub.
+L. 92–463, which are set out in the Appendix to Title 5, Government Organization and Employees.

+#### Amendments
+2015—Pub.
+L. 114–52 amended section generally.
+Prior to amendment, section established a National Advisory Committee on Windstorm Impact Reduction.

 <a id="section-15705"></a>